richardsonlima/ALKB-Curator/README.md

-# The Ultimate Knowledge Base Curator
+# The ALKB Curator

 ## Project Overview

-**The Ultimate Knowledge Base Curator** is a Python project designed to build a dynamic, secure, and compliant knowledge base for AI systems.
+**The ALKB Curator** is a Python project designed to build a dynamic, secure, and compliant knowledge base for AI systems.
 The project ensures that AI interactions are precise, regulated, and enhanced by expert contributions, creating an evolving knowledge base that adapts to changing business and regulatory needs.

 ### Key Features: